 - A public meeting about the project was held on March 12, 2022.

 - Click here to view the target area map.

 - Click here to view the Notice of No Significant Impact and Notice of Intent to Request Release of Funds

 - Click here to view the presentation from the Public Meeting held on March 12, 2022.

 - Click here to view the Zoom meeting from the Public Meeting held on March 12, 2022.

 2021 CDBG for Dewey City Neighborhood (Phase 1)

-- The City of Thomasville was awarded a CDBG to fund water, sewer, and drainage infrastructure improvements in and around the Dewey City neighborhood.
+- In the fall of 2021, the City was awarded a $750,000 CDBG for Phase 1 including water, sewer, and drainage infrastructure improvements in and around the Dewey City neighborhood.
 These improvements were identified as a community need based on the volume of related service requests we have received from residents in the area.

 - A public hearing was held at the Douglass Complex Cafeteria on May 5, 2021.
 Click here to view the meeting presentation.